Ultimate List of Frugal Living Blogs

 #8: Money Saving Mom

 If you want to get into some serious savings on your grocery bill each month, Money Saving Mom is the frugal living blog for you.
-She’s all about freebies, and couponing and has some super solid tips for getting started with this.
+She’s all about freebies, and couponing and has some super solid money saving tips.

 Here’s why we check out her blog at least once a week:

-- The coupon database is gold.
+- The coupon database is amazing.
 Seriously.
 Gold straight into your bank account each week and really useful for finding out about weekly features.

-- She’s all about making things herself in order to save money, from food to cleaning products, to just about anything.
+- She’s all about making things herself in order to save money, from meals to cleaning products, to just about anything.
 If you’ve ever thought, “I wonder if I can make_____ myself,” she’s probably tried it.

 - She finds the craziest deals and gives you all the information you need to know about them, and nothing more.

-Get some frugal living power here: Money Saving Mom.
+Get some frugal power here: Money Saving Mom.